Cjaker/zerobot-docs/docs/lua_scripting/functions/client.md

 -- @param message (string) - The message to be shown function Client.showMessage(message)

---- Get the current latency of the client.
+-- Get the current latency from the client latency indicator UI.
 -- This function is a wrapper around the external function clientGetLatency.
 -- @return The current latency in milliseconds, if the information isn't available will return -1. function Client.getLatency()